Ephenodrom/Dart-Id4me-RelyingPartyAPI/README.md

 ### Create login service

-The first step in the login flow is to create an instance of the login service class [Id4meLogon](/lib/src/Id4meLogon.dart) with the necessery properties and [Id4meClaimsParameters](/lib/src/model/Id4meClaimsParameters.dart).
+The first step in the login flow is to create an instance of the login service class [Id4meLogon](/lib/src/Id4meLogon.dart) with the necessery properties and claimsparameter.
+See the [example](/example/main.dart) on how to set them up.

 ```dart